-Sometime it’s not possible to change network profiles using graphical interface.
-The network profiles or network categories are Private network, Public Network, and Domain Network.
+Sometimes it’s not possible to change network profiles using the graphical interface.
+The network profiles or network categories are Private networks, Public Network, and Domain Network.
 This is how to change network profile using PowerShell.

 Change Network Profile Using PowerShell